SAP-samples/cap-cds-hands-on/exercises/06/README.md

 we can see and appreciate the effect that these two aspects have, and how useful they are in modelling!

+## Re-simplify our model for the remaining exercises

+In order to cut down on information and data that might otherwise cause "noise" and get in the way of our understanding, let's re-simplify our model by going back to a simple numeric key field for both entities, and doing away with the tracking information.

-## Restore the key ID field for test data
+### Restore the key ID field

 The model we're building in this workshop is deliberately simple and also based on the classic